-8.9.9 An Administration which approves new and novel inflatable liferaft arrangements pursuant to 8.1 may allow for extended service intervals under the following conditions:

-8.9.9.1 The new and novel liferaft arrangement shall maintain the same standard, as required by testing procedure, throughout the extended service intervals.

-8.9.9.2 The liferaft system shall be checked on board by certified personnel according to paragraph 8.9.7.1.

-8.9.9.3 Service at intervals not exceeding five years shall be carried out in accordance with recommendations of the Organization.
+- 8.9.9 An Administration which approves new and novel inflatable liferaft arrangements pursuant to 8.1 may allow for extended service intervals under the following conditions: - 8.9.9.1 The new and novel liferaft arrangement shall maintain the same standard, as required by testing procedure, throughout the extended service intervals. - 8.9.9.2 The liferaft system shall be checked on board by certified personnel according to paragraph 8.9.7.1. - 8.9.9.3 Service at intervals not exceeding five years shall be carried out in accordance with recommendations of the Organization. - 8.9.10 All repairs and maintenance of inflated rescue boats shall be carried out in accordance with the manufacturer's instructions.
+Emergency repairs may be carried out on board the craft, however, permanent repairs shall be effected at an approved servicing station. - 8.9.11 An Administration which permits extension of liferaft service intervals in accordance with 8.9.9 shall notify the Organization of such action in accordance with regulation I/5(b) of the Convention. - 8.9.12 Periodic servicing of hydrostatic release units

-&lt;sup>53 Refer to the Recommendation on Conditions for the Approval of Servicing Stations for Inflatable Liferafts, adopted by the Organization by resolution A.761(18), as amended by resolution MSC.55(66).
+&lt;sup>55 Refer to the Recommendation on Conditions for the Approval of Servicing Stations for Inflatable Liferafts, adopted by the Organization by resolution A.761(18), as amended by resolution MSC.55(66).